Glue42/core/tutorials/guides/02_core/01_javascript/javascript.md

 ### 8.4.
 Opening Workspaces

 Next, you have to implement opening a new Workspace when the user clicks on a client in the **Clients** app.
-Go to the `clientClickedHandler` function and restore by name the Workspace layout you created earlier and pass the selected client as a starting context.
+Go to the `clientClickedHandler` function in the **Clients** app, restore by name the Workspace layout you created earlier and pass the selected client as a starting context.
 The specified context will be attached as a window context to all windows participating in the Workspace:

 ```javascript
 const clientClickedHandler = (client) => {